Promenadenring (Leipzig): From 1701 until 1777

 Even during the tenure of Mayor Franz Romanus (1671-1741), the city's fortification ring had become too narrow and people pushed outside.
 The first part of the promenade with the so-called Muhmenplatz (Place of nannies) was created between the St. Thomas portal (Thomaspforte) and the Barfusser portal in the west of the city's fortification.
 When the fortifications proved to be militarily pointless in the Seven Years' War, the sovereign was prepared in 1763 to hand them over to the city.
 Within a very short time, a ring of promenades was created around the entire city.

 From 1777 until 1816

-During the tenure of Mayor Müller (1728-1801), the first facilities were landscaped in an "English style".
+During the tenure of Mayor Carl Wilhelm Müller (1728-1801), the first facilities were landscaped in an "English style".
 The Lower and Upper Parks were created in the north-eastern area of the Promenadenring.
 Mayor Müller worked with Johann Carl Friedrich Dauthe (1749-1816) as council architect.
 "The outer end of the promenade, which was planted with numerous rare trees and had plenty of seating, formed a wide avenue for pedestrians, which in turn was bordered by a road."